JP-Solo-SmallGang-PVP/blog/content/about-en.md

 <img src="{static}/images/logo.jpg" width="50%" alt="logo">
 </p>

-This is a Japanese Solo/Small Gang group.
+We are a Japanese Solo/Small Gang group.

 The organizer is Takuya Gogiko.